 Boeing May deliveries fall 56per cent as 737 MAX grounding continues to weigh

-Boeing Co said on Tuesday it handed over 56per cent fewer airplanes in May, compared with a year earlier, as deliveries of its top-selling 737 MAX jet remained suspended following a deadly crash in March.

-REUTERS: Boeing Co said on Tuesday it handed over 56per cent fewer airplanes in May, compared with a year earlier, as deliveries of its top-selling 737 MAX jet remained suspended following a deadly crash in March.
+REUTERS: Boeing Co said on Tuesday (Jun 11) it handed over 56 per cent fewer airplanes in May, compared with a year earlier, as deliveries of its top-selling 737 MAX jet remained suspended following a deadly crash in March.

 Total deliveries fell to 30 planes, compared with 68 in 2018.
 Net orders for the first five months remained in negative territory, with a total of minus 125 net orders.